aws-robotics/aws-robomaker-sample-application-cloudwatch/README.md

-# AWS RoboMaker Sample Application - CloudWatch Monitoring
+# AWS RoboMaker Sample Application - Navigation

-Monitor health and operational metrics for a fleet of robots in a simulated home using AWS CloudWatch Metrics and AWS CloudWatch Logs.
-Streamed metrics include speed, distance to nearest obstacle, distance to current goal, robot CPU utilization, and RAM usage.

-It demonstrates how to emit metrics and logs to AWS CloudWatch to monitor your robots.
+This sample application demonstrates how to setup navigation in a Gazebo world, and how to subscribe and publish metrics to monitor your robots, including
+- linear speed
+- angular speed
+- distance to nearest obstacle (closest lidar scan return)
+- distance to planned goal (bookstore only, requires its navigation system)

 _RoboMaker sample applications include third-party software licensed under open-source licenses and is provided for demonstration purposes only.
 Incorporation or use of RoboMaker sample applications in connection with your production workloads or a commercial products or devices may affect your legal rights or obligations under the applicable open-source licenses.
 Source code information can be found [here](https://github.com/aws-robotics/aws-robomaker-sample-application-cloudwatch)._